Commercial Truck Insurance Cost: Complete Guide

 5. Include add‑ons: Add non‑trucking liability, general liability, uninsured and underinsured motorist coverage, trailer interchange, and pollution or hazmat endorsements as needed.

-How to Save on Commercial Truck Insurance
+How To Save on Commercial Truck Insurance

 Compare Quotes Effectively

-Shopping smart beats shopping fast.
 Work with a trucking‑specialist broker who can access multiple carriers and align quotes with your operations.

 • Quote apples to apples: Match limits, deductibles, commodities, radius, and driver rosters across all quotes.
-Document any differences so you understand why one option is cheaper.

 • Share loss runs and safety plans up front: Provide three to five years of loss runs and your written safety program.
-Transparency helps unlock preferred pricing and prevents surprises at bind.

-Adjusting Coverage and Deductibles
+Adjusting Coverage & Deductibles

 Right‑sizing coverage is about matching risk to contract requirements and your balance sheet.
 Deductibles are one of the fastest ways to move price up or down.

-• Increase PD deductibles thoughtfully: Moving from $1,000 to $2,500 or $5,000 can produce 8%–20% savings.
-Run the math against your cash reserves and expected claim frequency before increasing out‑of‑pocket exposure.
+• Increase PD deductibles: Moving from $1,000 to $2,500 or $5,000 can produce 8%–20% savings

-Safety Programs and Discounts
+Safety Programs & Discounts

 How much is commercial truck insurance per month?